Wisconsin Union

-The Wisconsin Union is a membership organization at the University of Wisconsin–Madison.
-It operates the Memorial Union, Union South, the Morgridge Center for Public Service, the Hoofer Equestrian Center, Bernie's Place Child Care Center, and a number of food outlets on campus in order to "provide a common life and cultivated social program for its members."
-Anyone who is approved can join the Wisconsin Union by paying a membership fee.
-All UW students are members and recent graduates are offered a substantial discount on a life membership.
+The Wisconsin Union is a community membership non-profit organization at the University of Wisconsin–Madison.
+It welcomes all 18 and over to join.
+It operates the Memorial Union, Union South, the Pyle Center, The Fluno Center and a number of food outlets in downtown Madison.
+All UW-Madison students are temporary members, and recent graduates are offered a substantial discount on a lifetime membership.

 Members receive certain benefits and privileges not accorded the general public.

-The services and activities provided fall roughly into the three categories of social education, facilities, and retail services.
+The Wisconsin Union runs more than 1,000 events throughout the year, including free and low-cost concerts, free and low-cost art activities, outdoor recreation, free film showings, free lectures by thought leaders and free art exhibitions.

 Social education

 As the UW–Madison's Division of Social Education, the Wisconsin Union serves as the "living room of the campus" where students, faculty, staff, and community members can meet, interact, and learn from each other outside of the classroom.
-A craftshop offers tools, supplies, and space for crafts such as pottery, photography, and woodworking.
+A craft shop offers tools, supplies, and space for crafts such as pottery, photography, and woodworking.
 The Wisconsin Hoofers outdoor recreation clubs offer instruction, equipment, and opportunities to participate in a wide variety of outdoor activities.
 The Union Theater hosts concerts, lectures, and movies.
 Mini-Courses offers a variety of general-interest enrichment classes.
 Students can learn leadership and governance by serving in one of the committees of the Union Directorate, the student programming board.
 The music committee brings a full schedule of live acts to the Union Terrace, der Rathskeller, and Union South.
 The art committee gives students a chance to curate exhibits for the Union galleries and around the buildings.